SbBi2022conference/SbBi2022conference.github.io/_posts/1999-01-03-Registration.md

-Fees 180 €
+The fees are 180 €.

-They include coffee breaks, light lunches and the conference dinner
+They include coffee breaks, light lunches and the conference dinner.

 Payment by bank transfer only to: